Endava/cats/docs/fuzzers/linters/index.md

 :::info
-`ContractInfo` Fuzzers are disabled by default.
-You must either use the `cats lint ...` command to run only the linters or the `--includeContract` argument to run them along other Fuzzers.
+`Linter` Fuzzers are disabled by default.
+You must either use the `cats lint ...` command to run only the linters or the `--includeLinters` argument to run them along other Fuzzers.
 :::

 ```mdx-code-block